ElektraInitiative/libelektra/doc/dev/algorithm.md

 - Additionally, for every key it is checked if it belongs to this backend.
 This makes sure that every key comes from a single source only as designated by the `Trie`.
-In this process, Elektra pops all duplicated and overlapping keys in favour of the responsible backend.
+In this process, Elektra pops all duplicated and overlapping keys in favor of the responsible backend.

 The last step is to *merge* all these key sets together.
 This step changes the configuration visible to the user.
 After some cleanup the